KnowledgeCaptureAndDiscovery/OBA/docs/test.md

 ## Editing

-The tests are located in `server/openapi_server/test/`.
-You can read the following [documentation](https://nose.readthedocs.io/en/latest/testing.html) to understand how to edit them.
+The following [documentation](https://nose.readthedocs.io/en/latest/testing.html) indicates how to edit the tests.

 ### Configure